 When’s the last time you hit refresh on your social media profiles?
 Or your business’ website?
 Even though your business’ digital presence is one of the most vital ways to market yourself and reach new and old customers, it can be pretty easy to adopt a “set it and forget” mentality as soon as things pick up.

-Fortunately, these snoozy summer months are the perfect time to finally inject new life into your digital footprint.
-Sit down and brainstorm Facebook and Instagram posts for the next two months so you can put out fresh content regularly.
-Update your profile pictures or cover photos.
-Or consider creating a fun user-generated content contest to spark engagement and awareness.
+Now is the perfect time to finally inject new life into your digital footprint.
+Update your images and profiles.
+Sit down and brainstorm Facebook and Instagram posts for the first two months of the recovery so you can put out fresh content regularly.
+Use social media to educate your customers who are home looking for good content.
+Or, consider creating a fun user-generated content contest to spark engagement and awareness.

 Don’t forget your company’s website, too!
 Here are a few important areas you should spend the most time updating: